Founder - Mr Derek St John Emerson-Elliott QC, LLB

 This selfless act ensured that the last of the Cape Class Lighthouse Tenders would live on as a museum ship in recognition of the men and women who served in the Commonwealth Lighthouse Service and their families.
 Derek later founded the Sea Heritage Foundation Pty Ltd to oversee the management of the ship with the MV Cape Don Society Inc. formed to undertake the restoration of the ship.

-Chairman of the Board - CJ Manjarres-Wahlberg CRMgr, COHSProf, FLinstLM, FICPEM, FCLP, AFIAMCS, MRSN, SGFAS
+Chairman of the Board of Governors - Dr CJ Manjarres-Wahlberg DBA, CRMgr, ProfNZISM, FICPEM, FCLP, AFIAMCS, MRSN, MRSNZ, AFRIN

 Paul Pokorny TMIEAust, MAIP, MIEEE, MMSA